senkrad76/Anidea-for-SmartThings/README.md

 ## Anidea for Virtual Button
 At the time of writing, there isn't a useful virtual button that works with the device details screen in the new app.
 This device handler implements the Button and Momentary capabilities and sends `pushed` events when the momentary tile is pressed in the new app, or the `push()` method is called from other apps e.g. webCoRE.
 The handler also supports the `down_6x` value of the button, but this is only used to seed the button attribute at start up, which is something that keeps the new app happy.

+## Anidea for Virtual Presence
+The Simulated Presence Sensor doesn't allow for the Occupancy Sensor capability used in mobile presence.
+This handler will do when it is added to the repository.

 ## LAN MultiThing
 This device handler implements the actuator capabilities Alarm, Audio Notification (see below), Configuration, Notification, Speech Synthesis, Switch and Tone by sending messages as HTTP GET messages in a format compatible with the AutoRemote WiFi Service and using AutoApps command format.
 There really is nothing magical about this and you can do absolutely anything you want with the commands at the other end.
 The author primarily uses it to implement a replacement for LANnouncer using the AutoRemote WiFi Service to provide an HTTP server for Tasker, and then Tasker to act on the commands.